Expert Tips for Beautiful Engagement Photos in Rocky Mountain National Park

 In 2019, Rocky Mountain National Park saw a record number of visitors.
 More than 4.6 million people made the trek last year, an increase of nearly 2% from 2018.

-Are you planning to celebrate your engagement in this picturesque area?
-One look around, and it’s easy to see why many couples choose this locale.
-From wildflower fields and overlooks to crystal-clear lakes and woodlands, the park is replete with awe-inspiring views.
+Are you planning to celebrate your engagement in this amazing area?
+A quick look around, and it’s easy to see why many couples choose Estes.
+From wildflower fields and overlooks to crystal-clear lakes and woodlands, the park is filled with incredible views.

-Located at the eastern entrance, Estes Park is an especially gorgeous location.
-Today, I’m sharing my expert tips on how to turn this spot into the perfect backdrop for your engagement session, including the top Estes Park engagement photo spots!
-Read on to discover how to prepare for your special day.
+Located at the eastern entrance to Rocky Mountain National Park, Estes Park is an especially gorgeous location (but maybe I’m partial because I grew up in this area!).
+Today, I’m sharing my expert tips on how to turn this spot into the perfect backdrop for your engagement session, including the top Estes Park engagement photo spots.
+Read on to discover how to prepare for your session.